clhenrick/color-legend-element/README.md

 </color-legend>
 ```

 A [Custom Element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) suitable for use as a legend in data visualizations.
-Built with [Lit/Lit-Element](https://lit.dev/) and [D3JS](https://d3js.org/).
+Built with [Lit](https://lit.dev/) and [D3JS](https://d3js.org/).

 ## Features

-- Render legends for continuous, discrete, and categorical data.
+- Render legends for continuous, discrete, threshold, and categorical scales.
 - Uses `d3-scale`'s concept of a `domain` and a `range` for mapping values to visual marks.
-- Compatable with color interpolators from `d3-scale-chromatic`
+- Compatible with color interpolators from `d3-scale-chromatic`
 - Customizable via its [properties / attributes](#properties) and [CSS variables](#css-variables).
 - Framework and bundler not required, just add a `<script>` tag and use it!
-- [Small bundle size](https://bundlephobia.com/package/color-legend-element) (28kb minified and 9kb gzipped)
+- [Small bundle size](https://bundlephobia.com/package/color-legend-element): 27kb minified and 9kb gzipped.

 ## Installation